-- Follow the guidelines given above for Mercantile Premises listing. - For safe and vault installations, a shock sensor (not supplied) that is Listed for protection of sheet metal enclosures, as well as an additional Listed tamper switch, must be installed on the cabinet backbox to protect the cabinet from being removed from the wall.
-These devices must also be connected to zone 6.
+- Follow the guidelines given above for Mercantile Premises listing. - For safe and vault installations, a Listed tamper switch, must be installed on the cabinet backbox to protect the cabinet from being removed from the wall.
+This device must also be connected to zone 6.